benjojo/alertmanager-discord/README.md

 go run . --configuration_file_path=/path/to/your/config.yaml
 ```

-### Docker
+### Docker or OCI-compatible container runtime

-If you wish to deploy this to docker infra, you can find the docker hub repo here: https://hub.docker.com/r/speckle/alertmanager-discord/
+If you wish to deploy this to Docker, or similar OCI-compatible container runtime, you can pull the OCI image from the [Docker Hub repository](https://hub.docker.com/r/speckle/alertmanager-discord/).

 ### Kubernetes Helm Chart